rorcde/mds20_adversarial/README.md

 6) Code should be in AllenNLP, PyTorch.
 You can use all code you can find.

 ## Existing implementation:
-- Provided by authors of paper using `AlienNLP` framework.
-We were unable to test it yet.
+- Provided by authors of paper using `AlienNLP` framework, testing is done by Alexander.
 - Assumes to use `Docker` for running

 ## Ideas on the implementation: (by Daniil)